This tutorial will show you how to turn on or off using Dynamic Lighting on RGB devices for your account in Windows 11.

 1 Open Settings (WIn+I).

-2 Click/tap on Personalization on the left side, and click/tap on Lighting on the right side. (see screenshot below)
+2 Click/tap on Personalization on the left side, and click/tap on Dynamic Lighting on the right side. (see screenshot below)

 4 You can now close Settings if you like.